The Freedom Of Traveling Light

 Denim.

-Comfort Always Wins Eventually
+Comfort Always Wins

 Now I can't imagine traveling without them.

-Now I focus almost entirely on skincare and practicality.
+Now I pack almost entirely for routine.

 SPF.